SenaUstun-Dev/springboot-microservices-ecommerce/README.md

 ├── inventory-service
 ├── notification-service
 │
-├── frontend (maybe will be added later)
+├── frontend (might or might not be added later)
 │
 ├── eureka-server
 ├── docker